ChrisHuffman/coinkraal/README.md

 TODO
 ---
+- Filter by coin on transactions page
+- My holdings on summary page
+- page for summary transactions
+- sell today bug

 - Requery for coin summary chart is hours if low data
 - Notification on Portfolio chart to say 'TAU data only available from x date'
 - Filter on coin in transaction table